uneeb123/maix-strategy/README.md

 # Maix Strategy

 A Python implementation of a Solana-based trading bot that executes automated trading strategies using Jupiter and Helius APIs.
+Features a modular strategy architecture that allows easy implementation of new trading strategies.

 ## Features